 B.2.3.1 Sound Speed Profiles

-Downloading and processing of sound speed data is performed using Velocipy, a part of the HSTP supplied Pydro program suite.
-Raw SV files are retained and archived for later submission to NGDC.
-Processed SVP files are archived and submitted to the hydrographic branch as well as the National Oceanographic Data Center (NODC) as part of the sheet submission package.
+Downloading and processing of sound speed data is performed using Velocipy, a part of the HSTB supplied Pydro program suite.
+Raw and Processed SV files are retained and archived for later submission to the Pacific Hydrographic Branch (PHB).